San Miguel de Allende: Outside the historic core zone

+Built in 1770, Templo de San Juan de Dios in the Barrio de San Juan features a churrigueresque-influenced front.
+It was adjacent to a hospital or sanitarium for the poor, built earlier.
+In 1770, the religious order of San Juan de Dios took over operation of the Antiguo Real hospital.
+The building is now used for other purposes.

 The El Charco del Ingenio Botanic Garden holds various specimens including cactuses from the surrounding area.

 Outside of the city one can find an Otomi archaeological site, Cañada de la Virgen.

 Geography

 The city of San Miguel de Allende is in the state of Guanajuato and lies 74 mi east of Guanajuato, Guanajuato.
 It is centrally located within the municipality of San Miguel de Allende, 40 mi northwest of Queretaro and 179 mi northwest of Mexico City.

 The city is located at a nexus of four arroyos: El Atascadero, Las Cachinches, La Cañadita and El Obraje.
 The last of these, El Obraje, collects water in a dam of the same name.
 Several dams are located in the municipality to control the flow of rivers and manage the water supply.
 The most important of these is the Ignacio Allende Dam.